mParticle/docs/src/pages/developers/smartype/index.md

 ### Create a Data Plan

-- [See the documentation](/guides/data-master/#data-plans) for how to create your Data Plan in mParticle.
+- [See the documentation](/guides/data-master/data-planning/) for how to create your Data Plan in mParticle.
-- You can also [reference the Data Planning API](/developers/dataplanning-api/) for a deeper look into the contents of a Data Plans as well as how to programmatically maintain them.
+- You can also [read the Data Planning API](/developers/dataplanning-api/) for a deeper look into the contents of a Data Plans as well as how to programmatically maintain them.

 ### Download a Data Plan